koii-network/ezsandbox/Lesson 4/PartIII.md

 ## Caesar Task

-If you navigate to the attached task for this lesson, you'll see that it simulate a mini Caesar cipher.
-For this task, the submission logic is completed for you but it's up to _you_ to _decipher_ the audit logic!
+If you navigate to the attached task for this lesson, you'll see that it simulates a mini Caesar cipher.
+For this task, the submission logic is completed for you but it's up to you to _decipher_ the audit logic!
 Let's take a look at what's going on in the `task()` function from `submissions.js`

 ```javascript
 const originalMsg = "koii rocks!";